 Swerve sugar substitute is used instead of sugar in this recipe.
 There are 4 grams of sugar and it comes from the red cabbage.
 Red cabbage is sweeter than green cabbage.
 If this is a concern then feel free to use all green cabbage instead.
 It will still be tasty!

 Want more low carb and easy keto grilling recipes?
-Check out Quick and Easy Low Carb and Keto Grilling Recipes, (HERE)
+Check out Quick and Easy Low Carb Grilling Recipes, (HERE)

 Keto Coleslaw (Low Carb) Ingredients

 Here are the ingredients that you will need: